SSE plc: Post privatisation

 Scottish and Southern Energy was formed in September 1998, following a merger between Scottish Hydro-Electric and Southern Electric.
 In August 2000, Scottish and Southern Energy acquired the SWALEC energy supply business.
 SWALEC operate exclusively in Wales while SSE operates in Scotland and England.

 In July 2004, the company acquired the Ferrybridge and Fiddlers Ferry power stations for £250 million.
 In January 2008, it went on to buy Airtricity Holdings, an Irish wind farm business.
 In August 2009, it agreed to purchase Uskmouth power station from Welsh Power Group.
 In April 2010, the company purchased the natural gas exploration and production assets of Hess Corporation in three areas of the United Kingdom Continental Shelf – Everest/Lomond, Easington and Bacton.

-In January 2010, Scottish and Southern Energy changed the core company branding from Scottish and Southern Energy to SSE.
+In January 2010, Scottish and Southern Energy shortened its name to SSE.

 Separation of retail supply division

 In November 2017, it was announced that SSE was looking to separate from its retail subsidiary which would then merge with the Npower division of rival Innogy.
 It was planned that SSE shareholders will own 65.6% of the demerged entity and Innogy would hold the remainder.
 The resulting company would have been listed on the London Stock Exchange and included npower's residential and business retail business, and SSE's residential energy supply and home services business, excluding its business in Ireland.
 Although the merger received preliminary regulatory clearance from the Competition and Markets Authority on 30 August 2018, and full clearance was given on 10 October 2018, it was abandoned on 17 December 2018, with the companies blaming "very challenging market conditions".

-In September 2019, SSE announced that it would be selling its retail business to OVO Energy: the transaction was completed in January 2020.
+In September 2019, SSE announced that it would be selling its retail business, SSE Energy Services, to OVO Energy: the transaction was completed in January 2020.
+Its customers were migrated to the OVO Energy brand by 2023.